allinadvertising/fred/README.md

 This is a small Next.js workbench that streamlines prompt generation for AI chatbots to run keyword research workflows.
 It outputs three ready-to-use prompts based on a single client form, so you can copy/paste them into your chatbot without rewriting context each time.

 ## How it works
-- Fill the client form once (name, URL, target market, optional details).
+- Fill the client form once (name, URL, target market, list of URLs for keyword research, optional details).
 - The app generates three prompts: executive research summary, Ahrefs keyword extraction, and keyword scoring/clustering.
 - Each prompt has a copy button and stays scrollable for easy handoff.